Feodor Chaliapin Jr.: United States

+Italy

+Much of his filmography lies in Italian films.
+After appearing in 1948's Arch of Triumph, Chaliapin moved to Rome.
+He appeared on stage, and in the late '50s began appearing in Italian films, where the Italian propensity for dubbing over sync sound meant his Russian accent wouldn't be a hinderance.

+He appeared in many different Italian films across a variety of genres, during the following decades, including Victor Tourjansky's The Cossacks, Sodom and Gomorrah, Imperial Venus, The Lion of St. Mark, The Subversives, My Brother Anastasia, and Federico Fellini's Roma.
+He had a major role in Dario Argento's cult horror film Inferno (1980), as the aged alchemist Varelli.

+Late career stardom

-Chaliapin is perhaps most remembered by modern audiences for the film The Name of the Rose (1986), in which he played the venerable blind abbot, Jorge de Burgos.
-He had a major role in Inferno (1980).
-One of his most memorable roles was Grandpa Castorini in Moonstruck (1987), starring Cher.
-The director, Norman Jewison, sought the advice of his friend Sean Connery in deciding whether to hire him for the role — the two having starred together in The Name of the Rose — who is reputed to have said: "He canna see, he canna hear — but he will steal every scene in the film he's in, he's brilliant".
+Chaliapin is perhaps most remembered by modern audiences for the film The Name of the Rose (1986), in which he played the venerable blind monk, Jorge de Burgos.
+Director Jean-Jacques Annaud originally wanted John Huston for the part, but his ill health prevented him from filming, and Chaliapin won the role.
+At age 81, Chaliapin received mainstream critical attention for the first time in his career, and led to a series of more substantial acting roles in both Italy and Hollywood.

+One of his most memorable roles was Grandpa Castorini in Moonstruck (1987), starring Cher and Nicolas Cage.
+The director, Norman Jewison, sought the advice of his friend Sean Connery in deciding whether to hire him for the role — the two having starred together in The Name of the Rose — who is reputed to have said: "He can't see, he can't hear — but he will steal every scene in the film he's in, he's brilliant".

 Chaliapin also played the role of Leonides Cox, Robert De Niro's father in Stanley & Iris (1990).
-His last notable film role was as Professor Bartnev in The Inner Circle (1991), a true story about Soviet Russia under the dictatorship of Joseph Stalin.
+His last notable film role was as Professor Bartnev in Andrei Konchalovsky's The Inner Circle (1991), a true story about Soviet Russia under the dictatorship of Joseph Stalin.